 The following is a list of student related Academic Polices and Regulations as approved by Academic Senate.

-Secondary school applicants should receive a responses from Nipissing
+Secondary school applicants should receive a response from Nipissing University

 Accept our Offer of Admission on the Ontario Universities’ Application Centre (OUAC) website